 Other Convention Activities

-The full range of activities, panel presentations, workshops, keynotes, and social activities that will be offered at the 2026 Convention is yet to be confirmed.
+The full range of activities, paper presentations, workshops, keynotes, and social activities that will be offered at the 2027 Convention is yet to be confirmed.
 This page will update with further information as it becomes available.

 Convention T-Shirts

-A limited quantity of 2026 NEHS Convention T-shirts will be available for sale at the convention.
-T-shirts may be purchased at the Shop English pop-up store March 29 – April 1, 2026.
+A limited quantity of 2027 NEHS Convention T-shirts will be available for sale at the convention.
+T-shirts may be purchased at the Shop English pop-up store.

 Accommodation Information